aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-python-paho/README.md

 Python Paho MQTT library is limited in

 1. Publishing
-Receiving properties for the published message is not implemented - Python Paho MQTT publish() method and on_publish() callback do not provide it.
+Receiving properties for the PUBACK is not implemented - Python Paho MQTT publish() method and on_publish() callback do not provide it.

 2. Subscribing
-Python Paho MQTT does not provide the API to set the Subscription ID.
+Python Paho MQTT does not provide the API to set the Subscription ID in SUBSCRIBE request.